 Every meal at camp will be different, you'll get everything from American classics like corn dogs, sliders and Philly cheese steaks to spaghetti night, which is normally pure chaos.

 A lot of camps run special theme weeks, it could be Wild Wild West, Aliens and Cowboys, Mario Kart, Harry Potter or even Superheroes.
 Or sit back and watch what other groups have prepared for your entertainment.
-Usually the after dinner activities are with all the kids and will be something to do with the week's theme.
+Usually the after dinner activities are with all the kids and will be something to do with the week's theme or simply a good old traditional camp fire.
 Get stuck in, it’ll be a laugh!

 Lights Out is staggered depending on how old the kids are, so naturally the younger children go to bed slightly earlier.
 If you have a night off, you'll be free to chill out with the other staff.
-Happy days!
+Get some shut eye as tomorrow's schedule will be as jam packed as today.